 Yes, though we discourage cell phone/device use during retreats, there is guest Wifi in our main building and 3G signal (with ICE service, only) in most locations.

 Can we bring or cook our own food?

 We do not allow food in our cabins nor do we have a communal kitchen, so for the most part we discourage visitors bringing food.

 We provide three vegetarian meals daily, a tea station and a small self-serve gift shop with snacks.

 If there is a special food item you need to bring, please speak with our Visit Coordinator.

 Can you accommodate special dietary needs?

-We provide vegetarian meals with non-dairy and non-gluten alternatives available on request.
+Our ashram kitchen is vegan and gluten-free.
 We strive to meet other special dietary needs to the best of our ability.